mozman/ezdxf/docs/source/attdef_entity.rst

 .. attribute:: AttDef.dxf.align_point

-Second alignment point of text (2D/3D Point), if the justification is anything other than LEFT, the second alignment point specify also the first alignment point: (or just the second alignment point for ALIGN and FIT)
+Second alignment point of text (2D/3D Point in :ref:`OCS`), if the justification is anything other than LEFT, the second alignment point specify also the first alignment point: (or just the second alignment point for ALIGN and FIT)

 .. attribute:: AttDef.dxf.height